 Right Photo by Marsha Thomas

-IF the juror can’t “read” the photographic images well enough, or the photo isn't good enough for any reason, the juror may look to the supporting information including the description, dimensions or statement for further insight.
+IF the juror can’t “read” the photographic images well enough, or the photo isn't good enough for any reason, the juror may look to the supporting information including the description, dimensions, or statement for further insight.
 Therefore, the quality of the information and the writing can be important, but usually secondary.

-Also, be sure to follow instructions for the information requested.
+Also, be sure to follow the instructions for the information requested.
 If required information is missing (for example, dimensions are required, and there were no dimensions, or a statement is required and there is no statement), this would definitely be sufficient grounds for "decline."

-If a juror is on the edge about a decision, an artist statement may influence the juror's decision toward "yes" or "no." So, your statement should avoid fluff, artspeak, and meaningless emotional verbiage.
+If a juror is on the edge about a decision, an artist's statement may influence the juror's decision toward "yes" or "no." So, your statement should avoid fluff, artspeak, and meaningless emotional verbiage.
 Express concrete ideas and clear descriptions that may not be apparent in the photographic images.
 (Read a previous post on ASK Harriete about Artist Statements.)

 For a themed based situation:

-Other the other hand, for a themed juried situation, the statement may be much more important as the art or craft will be evaluated on how well it specifically addresses the theme.
+On the other hand, for a themed juried situation, the statement may be much more important as the art or craft will be evaluated on how well it specifically addresses the theme.
 An artist statement that addresses a theme or expresses ideas in the work may have more impact.